genixpro/kwola/README.md

 License
 =======

-The project is licensed GPLv3.
+The project is licensed GPLv3 Affero.

 Project status
 ==============